scaliwalker/edoardo_scali.github.io/_pages/about.md

 Latest News
 ======
+<span style="color:grey">Aug 2024</span><br/>
+<span style="font-size: 14px">This academic semester I am supported by the: **The Forestry Endowment Fund and the Dr. Glenn Gardner Hahn Endowment Fund**.
+I am gratefull and honored to recieve this prestigious fellowship.

 <span style="color:grey">July 2024</span><br/>
 <span style="font-size: 14px">**Fulbright Commission Awards Grant from Vinciguerra Fund**.
 I am pleased to announce that I have been awarded a grant by the Fulbright Commission, funded by the Vinciguerra Fund.